Skillmeter/API/README.md

 ## Authentication

 The API uses [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to authenticate users.
-A valid API key is required for all requests.
+The credentials are the same as the ones on Skillmeter, with username being the email address.
 Also, **all requests must use HTTPS.** Any HTTP requests will be ignored.

 ## Errors